beast-dev/doc/tutorials/workshop_continuous_diffusion_yfv/workshop_continuous_diffusion_yfv.md

 This operation attempts to guess what the dates are from information contained within the taxon names.
 It works by trying to find a numerical field within each name.
 If the taxon names contain more than one numerical field then you can specify how to find the one that corresponds to the date of sampling.
 You can (1) specify the order that the date field comes (e.g. first, last or various positions in between) or (2) specify a prefix (some characters that come immediately before the date field in each name) and the order of the field, or (3) define a regular expression (REGEX).

 When parsing a number, you can ask BEAUti to add a fixed value to each guessed date.
 For example, the value `1900` can be added to turn the dates from 2 digit years to 4 digit years.
 Any dates in the taxon names given as `00` would thus become `1900`.
 However, if these `00` or `01`, etc. represent sequences sampled in 2000, 2001, etc., `2000` needs to be added to those.
-This can be achieved by selecting the `unless less than: ..` and `..in which case add:..` options adding for example 2000 to any date less than 10.
+This can be achieved by selecting the `unless less than: ...` and `... in which case add: ...` options adding for example 2000 to any date less than 10.
 These operations are not necessary in the present case because the dates are fully specified at the end of the sequence names.
 There is also an option to parse calendar dates and one for calendar dates with various precisions.

 For the YFV sequences, dates values have to be parsed as calendar dates by specifying the format `dd-MM-yyyy`.
 For the other options, select `Defined by a prefix and its order`, select `last` from the drop-down menu for the order, set the `Prefix` to the symbol `|` and press `OK`.
 The dates will appear in the appropriate column of the main window.